BHSAI/GeDI/install.md

 ##1.
 Installation

 The program can be downloaded from GeDI homepage, <http://github.com/BHSAI/GeDI>.
-There is a Linux 64bit execuitable at
+There is a Linux 64bit execuitable,

     gedi_v1.0/bin/gedi_linux_x86